kwazunine/AzureVMHoneyPotMicrosoftSentinel/README.md

 <h1>Azure VM Honeypot | Microsoft Sentinel 'SIEM'</h1>

 <h2>Description</h2>
-This project involves configuring a honeypot on a Microsoft Azure virtual machine to generate failed Remote Desktop Protocol 'RDP' login event logs and utilizing Microsoft Sentinel to visualize and map the login attempts geogprahically.
+This project involves configuring a honeypot on a Microsoft Azure virtual machine to generate failed Remote Desktop Protocol 'RDP' login event logs with the help of a running PowerSHell script.
+Utilizing Microsoft Sentinel, the failed login attempts are visualized and mapped geogprahically.
 <br />

 <h2>Technologies & Utilities Used</h2>